fbpx

 10km or 6 miles walking

-After a very restful night, we will take a short walk to the main chapel of the Cathedral to give a traditional hug to the statue of Santiago and visit his holy relics.
-Without a doubt, these two spaces are the most visited in the Cathedral of Santiago.
+After a restful night, we will take a short walk to the cathedral’s main chapel, where we will hug the statue of Santiago and visit his holy relics.
+These two spaces are the most visited in the Cathedral of Santiago.

 Day 15Return home